 Urine cortisol requires collecting all urine for a 24-hour period and provides information about total cortisol production by your adrenal glands over the whole day.
 High bed-time blood and saliva cortisol and high 24 hour urine cortisol results suggest Cushing's syndrome.

 Low morning blood cortisol on the other hand is less accurate for diagnosing Addison's disease and a Synacthen stimulation test, as indicated above, is often necessary.

 Pregnancy, as well as physical and emotional stress, increases cortisol levels.
 Stress can increase your cortisol level and levels go up significantly when you are sick.
 Cortisol levels may also increase as a result of obesity.
 A number of drugs can also alter levels, particularly oral contraceptives (birth control pills), hydrocortisone (the synthetic form of cortisol) and prednisone and prednisolone.

-may be associated with low cortisol levels.
 People taking long-term oral steroid therapy are at risk of decreasing the ability of the adrenal glands to secrete cortisol normally.